openbmc/docs/designs/redfish-authorization.md

 to being able to patch an EthernetInterface resource.

 ## Requirements
-BMCWeb implements a dynamic Redfish Authorization system:
+BMC implements a dynamic Redfish authorization system:

 1. Clients shall be able to add new OEM Redfish privileges without recompile
 2. Clients shall be able to add new OEM Redfish roles and assign it with any